-- If you are a Game of Thrones fan then look out for one of the props used in the series.
+If you’re are a Game of Thrones fan then look out for one of the props used in the series.
 You’ll find a Throne in the museum under the Monastery!

-After an afternoon of chill, catch the return boat back to the mainland, it picks up at the little jetty where you paid the entrance fee.
+After an afternoon of chill, catch the return ferry back to the mainland.
+It picks up at the little jetty where you paid the entrance fee.

 Lokrum Island Alternative

-If you don’t want to take a trip over to Lokrum Island and just want a very quick stroll away from the crowds, then visit Park Gardac to the west and outside of the Old City walls.
+If you don’t want to take a trip over to Lokrum Island, but still want to enjoy the shade of the trees somewhere away from the crowds, you might be wondering what to do in Dubrovnik instead.
+A great option is to visit Park Gardac.
+It’s located to the west of the Old City walls.

-IF you decide to walk up, the footpath is a well-defined zig-zag path up the face of Srd Hil.
-The walk is free to do – but if you are doing Dubrovnik in 2 days you may be pushed for time unless you are a fast hiker.
-You could come to a compromise and walk up and get the cable car down or vice versa – A one-way ticket on the cable car is 90K (approx $13.50 / £10.80 ).
-If neither walking or the cable car suit, then, then you can also get a taxi up to the top.
+IF you decide to walk, the footpath is a well-defined zig-zag path up the face of Srd Hil.
+The walk is free to do – but you may be pushed for time on this two days in Dubrovnik itinerary unless you are an exceptionally fast hiker.
+You could come to a compromise and walk up and get the cable car down or vice versa.

 Best view of Dubrovnik Old Town – the official vs the non-official